Teaching Load Policy

 IV.
 Requested Releases or Overloads

 Requested overloads: Any faculty member may request to teach additional courses (roi > 0).
-If a requested overload is awarded, then the additional course(s) will be added to that faculty member's total course count and will be eligible for overload merit-point credit.
+If a requested overload is awarded, then the additional course(s) will be added to that faculty member's total course count with concurrentmerit-point credit as detailed in the RAP.

 Requested releases: Any faculty member may request an additional course release (rri = 1).
-If this request is awarded, the faculty member will pay for the privilege of this additional course release by losing a number of merit points equal to the number gained by teaching a one-course overload.
+If this request is awarded, the faculty member will pay for the privilege of this additional course release by losing merit points equivalent to a standard semester course.
 Only one of roi and rri may be nonzero.

 V. Procedure for Determining Course Loads

-The Head will compute a provisional course load for each faculty member.
+The Head will compute a provisional course load for each faculty member based on preliminary data provided by each faculty member.
 Let qi ≥ 0 be the number of course releases awarded to the ith faculty member for situations unrelated to this policy (e.g., for administrative duties, chaired professorships, editorships, unusual FTE distributions, etc.).
 A provisional course load for the ith faculty member, Li, for the academic year in question is computed as follows:

 - If the faculty member is the Head, then Li is set by prior arrangement with the Dean.